Siphon880gh/boilerplate-agile-ai-saas/Readme.md

 Because we use multiple iframes, we use Alpine JS that displays only one iframe depending on the "activePanel" value.
 That activePanel value has been enumerated for DRY and to prevent bugs - that enumeration is in assets/screens.js

 You can adjust SCREENS enum from this code snippet and assets/screens.js to be semantic with your business logic.
 Adjust the folder or file path at iframe.
 Give the iframe an id if you will use js to manipulate the src.
 The data-will-src is optional but it refreshes the page when conditionally make it visible with alpine js.
 Alpine js we will change activePanel which will make their corresponding iframe visible while hiding other iframes.

+In addition, we have a `navController` which can control behaviors of user clicking back/forth and switching to iframes (behaviors such as reloading the iframe or simply unhiding a preloaded iframe).
+The main feature is its method `switchPanel` which using enumerations (assets/screens.js) representing the iframes as the first mandatory argument, we can choose which iframe displayed.
+Running `switchPanel` with true as a second optional argument will forcefully reload that iframe (either from the url in iframe tag's data-will-src or the src, whichever available).
+The reason why src may be empty or about:blank, is we may want some iframes not to load until the user reaches that point needing the iframe for the first time.

 ```
       <!-- Panel 1 -->